rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Truly, truly, I say to you, if anyone keeps my word, he will never see death. ^0851

 The Jews said to him, Now we know that you have a demon!
-Abraham died, as did the prophets, yet you say, If anyone keeps my word, he will never taste death. ^0852
+Abraham died, as did the prophets, yet you say, 'If anyone keeps my word, he will never taste death.' ^0852

 Are you greater than our father Abraham, who died?
 And the prophets died!
 Who do you make yourself out to be? ^0853

 Jesus answered, If I glorify myself, my glory is nothing.
-It is my Father who glorifies me, of whom you say, He is our God. ^0854
+It is my Father who glorifies me, of whom you say, 'He is our God.' ^0854

 But you have not known him.
 I know him.
 If I were to say that I do not know him, I would be a liar like you, but I do know him and I keep his word. ^0855